-Under the trailer is a galvanized steel box that is a few inches lower than the trailer frame.
-This box is an insulated exterior tank pan and supports the freshwater and holding tanks.
-On the roadside of this steel box are two low point drain valves and the fresh water tank drain valve.
-Petcock valves open with a 1/4 turn, line drain valves are open when the widest part of the handle aligns with the water line.
+Under the trailer are galvanized steel boxes that are a few inches lower than the trailer frame.
+These boxes are insulated exterior tank pans and they support the freshwater and holding tanks.
+Petcocks open with a 1/4 turn.
+The 16RB Model has drain valves which are open when the handle aligns with the water line.